Anfernee Jennings: Professional career

-In the 2020 NFL Draft, Jennings was drafted by the New England Patriots in the third round with the 87th overall pick.
+In the 2020 NFL draft, Jennings was drafted by the New England Patriots in the third round with the 87th overall pick.
 He made his NFL debut in the season opener on September 13, 2020, against the Miami Dolphins, playing nine snaps on defense in a 21–11 win.
-Jennings made his first career start on October 18, 2020, recording three tackles in a 18–12 loss to the Denver Broncos.
+Jennings made his first career start on October 18, 2020, recording three tackles in an 18–12 loss to the Denver Broncos.

 On August 31, 2021, Jennings was placed on injured reserve, ending his season.

 Jennings entered the 2022 season as a backup linebacker.
 He played in 16 games with three starts, recording 27 tackles, 1.5 sacks, two passes defensed, and a forced fumble.

+On March 15, 2024, Jennings signed a three-year, $12 million contract extension with the Patriots.

 Personal life

-Jennings' younger brother, Shawndarius "Shawn" Jennings, also plays college football and originally played at Alabama with Anfernee before transferring to South Alabama.
+Jennings's younger brother, Shawndarius "Shawn" Jennings, also plays college football and originally played at Alabama with Anfernee before transferring to South Alabama.
+As of January 2025, Jennings has been in a relationship with Brittany Hurst.